Dasharo/docs/docs/kb/fwupd.md

 ### Intel ME

-This only applies to devices with an Intel Management Engine that are not fused using the [Dasharo Trust Root](../glossary.md#dasharo-trustroot) technology and don't yet use Capsules V2.
+This only applies to devices with the Intel Management Engine that are not fused using the [Dasharo Trust Root](../glossary.md#dasharo-trustroot) technology and don't yet use Capsules V2.